WormBase/wormbase-architecture/transactor/README.md

-# Datomic Transactor (AWS CloudFormation Stack)
+# Datomic Transactors (AWS CloudFormation Stack)

+## Pre-requistists
+Ensure you have configured your AWS environment; typically by ensuring the following environment variables are set:

+   * AWS_PROFILE / AWS_DEFAULT_PROFILE
+   * AWS_ACESS_KEY
+   * AWS_SECRET_ACCESS_KEY
+   * AWS_DEFAULT_REGION

-The transactor is configured using an AWS CloudFormation template, which was initially generating using the datomic "Appliance" AMI, using instructions from the Datomic [AWS docs][1].
+Transactors are configured using an AWS CloudFormation template, which was initially generating using the datomic "Appliance" AMI, using instructions from the Datomic [AWS docs][1].

 The _transactor_ folder contains all required files.

-The Datomic transactor will run within the WormBase VPC; It's important to note that all relevant resources (Security Group(s), Subnet and Availablility Zones) should be configured appropriately.
+The Datomic transactors will run within the WormBase VPC; It is important to note that all relevant resources (Security Group(s), Subnet and Availablility Zones) should be configured appropriately.